King Kong: Appearances and abilities

 In 1975, Italian producer Dino De Laurentiis paid RKO for the remake rights to King Kong.
 This resulted in King Kong (1976).
 This Kong was an upright walking anthropomorphic ape, appearing even more human-like than the original.
 Also like the original, this Kong had semi-human intelligence and vast strength.
 In the 1976 film, Kong was scaled to be 42 ft tall on Skull island and rescaled to be 55 ft tall in New York.
 Ten years later, Dino De Laurentiis got the approval from Universal to do a sequel called King Kong Lives.
 This Kong had more or less the same appearance and abilities, but tended to walk on his knuckles more often and was enlarged, scaled to 60 ft.

 Universal Studios had planned to do a King Kong remake as far back as 1976.
 They finally followed through almost 30 years later, with a three-hour film directed by Peter Jackson.
 Jackson opted to make Kong a gigantic silverback gorilla without any anthropomorphic features.
 This Kong looked and behaved more like a real gorilla: he had a large herbivore's belly, walked on his knuckles without any upright posture, and even beat his chest with his palms as opposed to clenched fists.
-In order to ground his Kong in realism, Jackson and the Weta Digital crew gave a name to his fictitious species Megaprimatus kong and suggested it to have evolved from the Gigantopithecus.
+In order to ground his Kong in realism, Jackson and the Weta Digital crew gave a name to his fictitious species Megaprimatus Kong and suggested it to have evolved from the Gigantopithecus.
 Kong was the last of his kind.
 He was portrayed in the film as being quite old, with graying fur and battle-worn with scars, wounds, and a crooked jaw from his many fights against rival creatures.
 He is the dominant being on the island, the king of his world.
-But, like his film predecessors, he possesses considerable intelligence and great physical strength; he also appears far more nimble and agile.
+Like his film predecessors, he possesses considerable intelligence and great physical strength and also appears far more nimble and agile.
 This Kong was scaled to a consistent height of 25 ft tall on both Skull Island and in New York.
 Jackson describes his central character:

 In the 2017 film Kong: Skull Island, Kong is scaled to be 104 ft tall, making it the second largest and largest American incarnation in the series until the 2021 film Godzilla vs. Kong, in which he became the largest incarnation in the series, standing at 337 ft.
 Director Jordan Vogt-Roberts stated in regard to Kong's immense stature:

-He also stated that the original 1933 look was the inspiration for the design, saying:
+He also stated that the original 1933 look was the inspiration for the design:

-Co-producer Mary Parent also stated that Kong is still young and not fully grown as she explains, "Kong is an adolescent when we meet him in the film; he's still growing into his role as alpha".
+Co-producer Mary Parent also stated that Kong is still young and not fully grown as she explains that "Kong is an adolescent when we meet him in the film; he's still growing into his role as alpha".